an independent Search Engine for VPSs ranked by price

 /dev/vda2 * 69203584 73397887 4194304 2G 83 Linux

-Create a primary boot partition 100MB wide and mark it as bootable by the star (*), with a partition ID = 83 (Linux).
+Create a primary boot partition 100MB wide and mark it as bootable with an asterisk (*), with a partition ID = 83 (Linux).
 It will be formatted as EXT4 for compatibility with GRUB2, and it will contain the boot data.
 Then create another primary partition for ZFS, with ID = bf (Solaris).
 Write the changes to disk and close fdisk.
 Now that the disk is properly partitioned, you may format the boot partition:

 # mkfs.ext4 /dev/vda2